 The Board believes that the Beetaloo Basin is relatively underexplored and has shale oil, shale gas and BCGA potential.
-As far as the Company is aware, 11 wells have been drilled in the Beetaloo Basin to date.
-This work was undertaken by a Rio Tinto Group subsidiary company exploring for conventional hydrocarbons and while not leading to a conventional development, the data from the cores demonstrated the presence of tight oil and gas and several horizons were shown to be prospective for unconventional oil and gas.
+Previously, work was undertaken by a Rio Tinto Group subsidiary company exploring for conventional hydrocarbons and while not leading to a conventional development, the data from the cores demonstrated the presence of tight oil and gas and several horizons were shown to be prospective for unconventional oil and gas.